draperunner/ditched/README.md

 # ditched

 Command line tool to find npm dependencies that have been ditched.
-A ditched package is one that has not been updated in more than 90 days.
+A ditched package is one that has not been updated in more than one year.

 This is a fork of the abandoned project [abandoned](https://github.com/brendonboshell/abandoned).